BA (Hons) International Business with Communications Studies

 Restricted

-AND students must take a minimum of 0 and a maximum of 20 credits from this group
+Students must take a minimum of 0 and a maximum of 20 credits from this group.

 Code